Sitemap

 • One square yard is equal to 9 square feet. (see diagram)

 • 100 square yards is the same as 900 square feet.
-(100 sy x 9 = 900 sf).
+(100 sy x 9 = 900 sf)

 Square feet is figured by multiplying the room width by the length in decimal form.
 A 10' foot x 10' foot room is equal to 100 square feet.
 (Decimal Equivalents - 3" inches = .25, 6" inches = .50, 9" inches = .75) So a room that measures 10' 3" x 11' 9" would be put into decimal form like this: 10.25 x 11.75, equaling 120.44 square feet.
 To figure the square yardage just divide the square footage by 9.
 (120.44 ÷ 9 = 13.38 square yards.)

 When you buy carpet by the Lineal Foot it means you are being charged for the length only.
 The width is a constant.
 Most rolls of carpet are 12' feet wide so if you buy 10' lineal feet you are getting a piece of carpet that is 12' feet wide by 10' feet long.
 If the retail price is $10 per lineal foot then the cost for a 12' wide x 10' long piece of carpet would be $100.
-(10 lineal feet x $10 = $100)
+(10 lineal feet x $10 = $100) Learn more: How to Measure for Carpet in 4 Simple Steps

-Families with kids and pets tend to have heavy foot-traffic in their home.
-That means choosing a grade of carpet that is very durable.
+Families with active kids and pets tend to have heavy foot-traffic in their home.
+That means choosing a grade of carpet that is more durable.
 To choose a carpet designed to tolerate your level of foot traffic, you first need to determine your level of foot traffic.
 Combine that with the number of years you expect your new carpet to last and you have a starting point for making wise choices.

 1. What is the level of foot-traffic in your home?
 Low, Medium, Moderate, Heavy?